kubesphere/website/content/en/docs/workspace-administration/role-and-member-management.md

 {{< notice note >}}

 The actual role name follows a naming convention: `workspace name-role name`.
-For example, for a workspace named `demo-workspace`, the actual role name of the role `workspace-admin` is `demo-workspace-admin`.
+For example, for a workspace named `demo-workspace`, the actual role name of the role `admin` is `demo-workspace-admin`.

 {{</ notice >}}